mHamzaArain/microserviservices-architecture/README.md

 4. Updates can be achieved without going under maintenance.
 5. The phenomenon of microservices is “Decentralization”
 6. Different services written in different language but it is not recommended by professionals
-7. Ease in integration to scale up third-party options.
+7. Ease in integration to scale up third-party options

 ![]( images/decentralization.png )